confluenza/confluenza/CONTRIBUTING.md

 script.

-So to summarize, we have a top-level `babel.config.js` and then for each package that we intend to publish to npm registry we have `babel.config.js`.
+So to summarize, we have a top-level `babel.config.js` and then for each package that we intend to publish to npm registry or which needs a custom babel configuration we have `babel.config.js`.

-Also notice that React apps do not need any extra babel configuration - running of the tests is nicely handled by the top-level `babel.config.js`.
+> Please notice that we run tests from the top-running of the tests is nicely handled by the top-level `babel.config.js`.

 ## Staying in sync with upstream